Tekenlight/.github/profile/README.md

 This is a fork of https://github.com/facebookarchive/luaffifb which is inturn a fork of https://github.com/jmckaskill/luaffi

-Certain additional functions have been added over and above the capablities that are in the parent repository.
+A few additional functions have been added over and above the capablities that are in the parent repository, which are documented in the repository

 ### lua_schema